DasIstTobias/lyrics-search/README.md

 1. Download the latest .rpm file (or build it) from GitHub Releases
 2. Install it via Package manager (DNF, Zypper ...)
-3. Use it with "lyrics-search" instead of "python main.py"
+3. Use it with "lyrics-search" instead of "python main.py" (You can remove the package with your package manager and the package name "lyrics-search")

 ## Lookup Argument
 there is a lookup argument with which you can quickly find lyrics to use the output in other programs